top of page

 Dashes on White

 Though terms such as 'spiritual abuse' have been present within academia for quite some time, the term 'religious trauma' is quite new.
 Up until now, academic studies have often attributed religion as having only positive effects on individuals.
 The conversation surrounding religious trauma is only just beginning, and scholarship and research must be forged to aid health practitioners, psychologists and counsellors to be able to help treat patients who are struggling with religious trauma.
+Part of that aid must be supporting one another in this community.
 This is what NARC-RT hopes to do.

 Dashes on White